They stuffed his lungs with poppies and crushed him

 The Pity showcases four of the most exciting British writers, Steve Ely, Zaffar Kunial, Denise Riley and Warsan Shire.
 Their work explored the theme of conflict from many angles; from advice published in Vogue in November 1916 on how to ‘dress becomingly after a death’, up to the execution of British hostage James Foley in August 2014.
 Each writer movingly explored their personal responses, as well as their family connections to not only the Great War, but to other conflicts that have touched lives.

 The Pity commissions were premiered live at Purcell Room, Southbank Centre, on National Poetry Day 2014, accompanied by background visuals by Robert Peake.
-The poems are now available as a book (published December 2014), which may be purchased in The Poetry Society online shop.
+The poems were produced into a book (published December 2014), which was available in The Poetry Society online shop (now out of stock).
 The book also features a new poem by John Glenday, The Big Push, written in response to Herbert James Gunn’s 1916 painting The Eve of the Battle of the Somme.